ansible/ansible-container/docs/rst/getting_started.rst

 container.yml
 `````````````

-The ``container.yml`` file is very similar to the Docker Compose version 1 schema.
-Much like
+The ``container.yml`` file is a file in YAML-syntax that describes the services
-Docker Compose, this file describes the orchestration of your app.
-Ansible Container uses this file to determine
-what images to build, what containers to run and connect, and what images to push to your repository.
-Additionally, when
-Ansible Container generates an Ansible role to ship and orchestrate your images in the cloud, this file describes the
-configuration that role ensures is met.
+in your project, how to build and run them, the repositories to push them to,
+and more.

 By way of an example, consider the below ``container.yml`` file: